USDA-SCINet/scinet-workbooks/workbooks/_contribute/format.md

 ***Terms are case-sensitive.***

 If you want to provide definitions for glossary terms that are not used as filters for your tutorial, use `terms` variable in the front matter.
-This will override the default use of "tags" for the {% raw %}`{% include terms %}`{% endraw %} component, ensuring only the specified `terms` (but not `tags`) are defined in the page content.
+This will override the default use of "tags" for the {% raw %}`{% include overview/terms %}`{% endraw %} component, ensuring only the specified `terms` (but not `tags`) are defined in the page content.

 * If more than one term has the same name, it will grab the term definition associated with your workbook's [Subject Area](#subject).
 * Multiple terms can be listed using the format: [Term 1, Term 2]